Pbhingare/To-do-app-project/README.md

-# To-do-list-project
+# To-do-app-project
 Using HTML CSS and JavaScript.